 I have always being different than the mainstream (and even the subcultures) as far as my style and my personality.
 I was ostracized by my family more so than my peers.
 As a result, I tried so hard to “fit in” in a place where I really didn’t.
 I even modified my style to seem more “normal”.

 Now that I’m older, I fully embrace by uniqueness.
 I am who I am.
 That’s what makes me awesome.
-Also, I’m able to be in better relationships, because I’m around people who like me for who I am.posted over 4 years ago
+Also, I’m able to be in better relationships, because I’m around people who like me for who I am.posted almost 5 years ago

 Oh definitely.
 I’m not the most outgoing person in the world, I’ve always had specific, fairly geeky interests (but they don’t even line up perfectly with other “geeks’”), and I’ve never really been “on time” when it comes to life milestones; it took me way longer to have my first kiss, first date, or first boyfriend compared to most people, mostly because I was interested in other things instead.
 (The “wrong” things, according to some people).
 And when it comes to style, I’ve gone from being accused of having no taste to being told I overdress and try too hard.
 I’ve never gotten it “right”!